nic-avant/dbt-fundamentals/README.md

 DBT-Fundamentals

+## TODOs

+1. play with packages as a way to compose pipelines and distribute/manage aside from a monorepo

 ## Questions

 Directory Structure: `./doom/models/staging/jaffle_shop/stg_jaffle_shop.yml` vs `./doom/models/staging/stg_jaffle_shop.yml`... the naming convention is unclear to me what matters and what is referenced where.
 I _THINK_ that the directory `jaffle_shop` is used in, and only in, `dbt_project.yml` for simpler configuration of a group of models, but otherwise model name and model reference is always done by the filename...